Informal fallacy: Fallacies of relevance

 Appeal to ignorance is another fallacy due to irrelevance.
 It is based on the premise that there is no proof for a certain claim.
 From this premise, the conclusion is drawn that this claim must therefore be false.
-For example, "Nobody has ever proved to me there’s a God, so I know there is no God".
+For example, "Nobody has ever proved to me there's a God, so I know there is no God".
 Another version of the appeal to ignorance concludes from the absence of proof against a claim that this claim must be true.

 Arguments from analogy are also susceptible to fallacies of relevance.
 An analogy is a comparison between two objects based on similarity.
 Arguments from analogy involve inferences from information about a known object (the source) to the features of an unknown object (the target) based on the similarity between the two objects.
 Arguments from analogy have the following form: a is similar to b and a has feature F, therefore b probably also has feature F. The soundness of such arguments depends on the relevance of this similarity to the inferred feature.
 Without this relevance, the argument constitutes a faulty or false analogy, for example: "If a child gets a new toy he or she will want to play with it; So, if a nation gets new weapons, it will want to use them".

+Etymological fallacies may confuse older or "original" meanings of words with current semantic usage.